I recently realized that this year had taken its toll on my motivation.

 “a smooth sea never made a skilled sailor.”

 If you can’t celebrate the growth you want this year, celebrate whatever you have managed to keep steady in these stormy waters — relationships, fitness, work… or simply your sanity.
+(If you are currently looking for a job, this article contains strategies for coping with unemployment.)

 If you’re like most people I talk to (and the person I see each day in the mirror), you probably don’t give yourself enough credit for your achievements.